lcdm-uiuc/Text-Analytics/nGram_Reconstruction/Kefu_project.md

 2. Train regression model based on the n-gram data to reconstruct original document

-3. Test the hypothesis that under the condition that people can not reconstruct the document based on the n-gram data, the value of n for n-gram data will be able to increase when the length of original document increases.
+3. Test the hypothesis that the value of n for n-gram is allowed to increase when the length of original document increases.

+4. For what value of n can we reconstruct documents of a given length

 #### Used tools